Men's basketball team loses game, then bus in New York

-The Saint Louis University men’s basketball team lost a game and then their bus while playing in New York.
+The Saint Louis University men’s basketball team lost a game and then its bus while playing in New York.

-The Saint Louis Billikens walked out of the arena in St. Bonaventure Wednesday night following the team’s 70-55 loss to the Bonnies, and their bus was nowhere to be found, said New York State Police Trooper James O’Callaghan.
+The Billikens walked out of the arena in St. Bonaventure Wednesday night following the team’s 70-55 loss to the Bonnies, and their bus was nowhere to be found, said New York State Police Trooper James O’Callaghan.

 The 56-year-old unidentified female bus driver had taken off.